UNIBEN students lament N20,000 extra for late payment

 “At this point, students that are yet to pay should remain calm as the leadership of the Golden Age SUG exco (19/20) will be meeting with management on this issue. ” The SUG member advised.

-Another member of SUG who craved anonymous explained that UNIBEN action was not fair to the students.
+Another member of SUG who craved anonymity explained that UNIBEN’s action was not fair to the students.

 His words: “First, they said they will add N10,000 from the 6th – 9th September.
 Then, the following week, that is, this Monday, September 13, they will add N20,000.
-But as of last week, they did not affect the additional N10, 000.
+But as at last week they did not effect the additional N10, 000.
 So, everybody felt maybe they gave extra one week of grace.
 In fact, some persons were already not expecting the additional N10,000, only to see that the N20,000 has been added.

 Meanwhile, the school authority stated that the extra N20,000 was for penalty fee for defaulters who could not pay the school fees on time.